superb-archive/MoViStream/simulator/README.md

 ## Dataset

-We use BDD100k dataset to simulate multiple vehicles (i.e. nodes), each producing event streams to Kafka.
+We used BDD100k dataset to simulate multiple vehicles (i.e. nodes), by having each virtual vehicle process produce stream data to Kafka.
 The simulator sends on-device machine learning inference results (ex, labels) and vehicular sensor data (ex, location and velocity) to a kafka cluster (local / cloud).

 ## Instructions